How to Buying Life Insurance on Your Parents

 While there are many reasons to purchase coverage, you may be wondering, can I buy life insurance for my parents, or will they need to purchase the policies themselves?
 When you are in this situation, you will need to prove to the insurance company what is known as insurable interest.

-This means that you would suffer some type of a financial loss in the event of your parents passing.
+This means that you would suffer some type of financial loss in the event of your parents passing.

 For example, if your parents have certain financial obligations that you would become responsible for, then you would have an insurable interest.
 Likewise, if you would be obligated for paying your parents’ final expenses, then this too would qualify.